EPCCed/2020-12-14-archer2-developers-online/_episodes/05-debug-profile.md

 The following debugging tools are available on ARCHER2:

-* **gdb4hpc** is a command-line debugging tool provided by Cray.
-It works similarly to [gdb](https://www.gnu.org/software/gdb/), but allows the user to debug multiple parallel processes without multiple windows. gdb4hpc can be used to investigate deadlocked code, segfaults, and other errors for C/C++ and Fortran code.
-Users can single-step code and focus on specific processes groups to help identify unexpected code behavior. (text from [ALCF](https://www.alcf.anl.gov/support-center/theta/gdb)).
+* **gdb4hpc** is a command-line tool working similarly to [gdb](https://www.gnu.org/software/gdb/) that allows users to debug parallel programs.
+It can launch parallel programs or attach to ones already running and allows the user to step through the execution to identify the causes of any unexpected behaviour.
+Available via ``module load gdb4hpc``.
 * **valgrind4hpc** is a parallel memory debugging tool that aids in detection of memory leaks and errors in parallel applications.
 It aggregates like errors across processes and threads to simply debugging of parallel appliciations.